kartchnb/curve_lib/README.md

 * `vstretch`

    Specifies whether the geometry should be stretched vertically to match the height of the cylinder being wrapped around (defaults to "none").

+   This may be needed, for instance, to correct for the complexity with how fonts work.
+Even though a size is specified when creating text in OpenSCAD, in my experience, the text height may larger (or smaller) than this size.
+Stretching the text vertically ensures that it matches the height of the cylinder.

    "none" indicates that the geometry should be wrapped as-is and not stretched in any way.